voidfemme/SacredCows/README.md

 ## Usage

-The plugin works automatically once installed.
+The mod works automatically once installed.
 Players will be punished for harming cows according to your configuration settings, and their offenses will be tracked on the scoreboard.

 ### Default Behavior
-- Players who hit cows are instantly killed
+- Players who hit cows (directly or with projectiles) are instantly killed
-- Lightning effect appears at punishment location
+- Lightning effect appears at punishment location (cosmetic only)
 - Custom death messages are broadcast
 - Statistics are tracked on server scoreboard